-If your previous student loan is being collected by Kela, and you therefore are denied a loan guarantee, you can apply for it again by appealing to exceptional reasons.
+If your previous student loan is being collected by Kela, and you therefore are denied a loan guarantee, you may apply for it again by appealing to exceptional reasons.
 This means that you must provide a statement to Kela or the financial aid committee of your university about the reasons.
 The financial aid decision includes instructions for providing a statement.
 If the reasons you set out in the statement are accepted, you will receive a favourable loan guarantee decision.
 If they are not accepted, the decision will be unfavourable.